edinburgh-napier/set09121/lectures/lecture18.md

 Requirement: Users are not requested or instructed to vigorously shake the wireless controllers with one hand.

-Test all on-line activity with a 2000 friend account
+Test all online activity with a 2000 friend account

 ---